SJBSCourseCatalog (pdf)

 For students who attend Christ the Redeemer Catholic Church, this course will meet the requirements of preparation for Confirmation.
 Students who attend other parishes will need to contact their Director of Religious Education to determine if any additional requirements will need to be met.
 SJBS will provide any information requested.

-SALVATION HISTORY
+CHURCH HISTORY

 Grade(s): Intended for Grade 9